Daughters of Bilitis: Controversial ending

-Editing The Ladder was truly a full-time job.
-Longtime DOB member Helen Sandoz, who had taken over editing it after an interim period after Barbara Gittings left, was so burdened by the responsibilities that it was affecting her relationship.
-She passed it on to Barbara Grier in 1968, who had been contributing to the magazine as a book reviewer and poetry writer.
-Grier edited the magazine from Kansas City and was a relative newcomer to the workings of the DOB, despite contributing to the magazine since 1957.
+Longtime DOB member Helen Sandoz had taken over editing The Ladder following an interim period after Barbara Gittings left.
+Sandoz became burdened by the responsibilities of the job, which adversely affected her primary personal relationship.
+In 1968 she passed the editing duties on to Barbara Grier, who had been contributing to the magazine as a book reviewer and poetry writer.
+Grier edited the magazine from Kansas City.
+She was a relative newcomer to the workings of the DOB, despite contributing to the magazine since 1957.

 Grier had high aspirations for The Ladder.
-She removed "A Lesbian Review" from the cover, placed there in 1964 by Gittings, to attract more women readers.
+She removed the subtitle "A Lesbian Review" from the cover, placed there in 1964 by Gittings, in order to attract more women readers.
 She doubled the size of the magazine, expanding every section, and devoted much of the space in the magazine to feminist ideals.
 She reported the first DOB chapter in Australia in 1969 and attempts to form chapters in New Zealand and Scandinavia.
-In 1970, convinced that the DOB was falling apart and The Ladder must be saved, Barbara Grier worked with DOB president Rita LaPorte to take the subscriber list from the DOB headquarters in San Francisco to Reno and expand the magazine further.
+In 1970, convinced that the DOB was falling apart and The Ladder must be saved, Grier worked with DOB president Rita LaPorte to take the subscriber list from the DOB headquarters in San Francisco to Reno and expand the magazine further.

-There were only two copies of the subscription list.
-Despite assurances from The Ladder to subscribers that these names would be kept confidential, Rita LaPorte took the list of 3,800 names from DOB headquarters and the printers without telling anyone but Grier.
-When Del Martin and Phyllis Lyon discovered its loss, they assumed the police or FBI had confiscated it.
+There were still only two copies of the subscription list.
+Despite assurances The Ladder had given subscribers that their names would be kept confidential, LaPorte took the list of 3,800 names from DOB headquarters and the printers without telling anyone but Grier.
+When Del Martin and Phyllis Lyon discovered it was missing, they believed the police or FBI had confiscated it.

 Previous editors Martin, Lyon, Gittings, and Sandoz considered the act a theft.
 Because LaPorte took the list over state lines, pursuing it would have been a federal matter, and the Daughters did not have the resources to see it through.
 Grier severed ties with DOB leadership and in doing so took away the Daughters' primary method of communication from the national organization to its individual chapters.
-As a national organization, the Daughters of Bilitis folded in 1970, although some local chapters still continued until 1995.
-Grier also effectively ended The Ladder, despite her plans for the magazine to run on advertising (something The Ladder had not previously had) and subscriptions, when the $3,000 checks from "Pennsylvania" written to the DOB stopped coming.
-By 1972, The Ladder had run out of funds and it folded.
+As a national organization, the Daughters of Bilitis folded in 1970.
+Some local chapters still continued until 1995.

+Grier also effectively ended The Ladder, despite her plans for the magazine to run on advertising (something The Ladder had not previously had) and subscriptions.
+When the $3,000 checks from "Pennsylvania" written to the DOB stopped coming, by 1972, The Ladder had run out of funds and it folded.

 Dozens of other lesbian and feminist organizations were created in the wake of the Daughters of Bilitis.
-However, the impact of the 14-year run of the DOB on the lives of women was described by historian Martin Meeker thusly: "The DOB succeeded in linking hundreds of lesbians across the country with one another and gathering them into a distinctly modern communication network that was mediated through print and, consequently, imagination, rather than sight, sound, smell, and touch."
+However, the influence of the 14-year run of the DOB on the lives of women was described by historian Martin Meeker thus: "The DOB succeeded in linking hundreds of lesbians across the country with one another and gathering them into a distinctly modern communication network that was mediated through print and, consequently, imagination, rather than sight, sound, smell, and touch."